Tattoo-Friendly Private Onsen in Nikko

 What is kashikiri and how does it work in Nikko?

-Kashikiri (貸切) means a reservable private bath for your exclusive use.
-All three Nikko private bathing options use this model — you book a time slot, lock the bath door, and bathe in privacy.
-At Akebi Onsen, the entire cabin is yours.
-At Villa Revage and Kaniyu, you reserve one of three shared-use bath rooms.
+Kashikiri (貸切) means a bath you reserve for your exclusive use: you book a slot, lock the door, and bathe in privacy.
+At Akebi Onsen the entire cabin is yours for the booking.
+At Akarinoyado Villa Revage you reserve one of three baths free of charge.
+At Okukinu Onsen Kaniyu the private bath is reserved in free 50-minute slots.

 Which Nikko private onsen has outdoor baths?